 Students will be recognized for their accomplishments throughout the year.
-For grades K-5, the following recognitions take place at the end of the year.
 In middle school, students will be recognized at the end of each trimester.
 To be named to the Principal's List Honor Roll, students must earn all A's (90%) or higher in all subjects.
 To be named to the Honor Roll, students must earn a grade of B (80%) or higher in all subjects.